 As for the significance of the title, it too is a contrast of sorts.
 This comes from one of the characters in the book who rattles it off along with a list of other stereotypical statements about various people from different countries.
 What makes it such an apt title is that there is absolutely no one portrayed here that could possible fit into any of the usual ethnic clichés.
 I found this to be a pure stroke of genius.
 All this shows that Grjasnowa is a truly gifted writer, and with a touch more polishing, has a very bright future ahead of her.
 I’m giving “All Russians Love Birch Trees” by Olga Grjasnowa a solid four out of five stars and strongly recommend it.

-“All Russians Love Birch Trees” by Olga Grjasnowa was published by Other Press in January, 2013, is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, Better World Books or from an IndieBound store near you.
+“All Russians Love Birch Trees” by Olga Grjasnowa was published by Other Press in January, 2013, is available (via these affiliate links) from Amazon, Waterstones, Walmart (Kobo) eBooks, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, Better World Books or from an IndieBound store near you.
 I would like to thank the publishers for sending me a review copy via NetGalley.